Hanan Tork: Biography

-She began her acting career when the famous director, Khairy Beshara saw her, and offered her the chance to act alongside Nadia Al-Gindi in the 1991 movie "Raghbah Motawaheshah".
+She began her acting career when the famous director Khairy Beshara saw her and offered her the chance to act alongside Nadia Al-Gindi in the 1991 movie "Raghbah Motawaheshah".
 After that the young ballerina was thirsty for more and got her next role in television series “El Awda El Akheera” having the chance to act alongside Salah Zulfikar in one of his final acting roles.
 Her next role was in "Be’r Sabe’ " with the director Nur Eldemerdash.
-Among other TV roles were parts in El Sabr F El Mallahat, El Mal W El Banun and Lan A'ish Fi Gelbab Abi.
+Among her TV roles were parts in El Sabr F El Mallahat, El Mal W El Banun and Lan A'ish Fi Gelbab Abi.
 In 1993, she was offered another role on the silver screen: "Dehk We Le’b We Gadd W Hobb".
 Her big chance came when she was chosen by the famous director Youssef Chahine to play a part in El Mohager in 1994.

 In 1997, she acted alongside the singer Mohamed Fouad in Ismailia Rayeh Gai.
 In the same year, she also had the opportunity to work with Chahin once again by starring in his movie Al Masir.
 Then in 1999, she had leading roles in Al Akhar and Fata Men Israel.
 Then yet another cooperation between the young star and the famous director in the box office hit Al Assefa.
-In the year 2000, the now famous actress appeared in the Ramadan serial Opera Aida.
+In 2000, the now famous actress appeared in the Ramadan serial Opera Aida.
 She then saw more success in the following year, with a role alongside the famous actress Samira Ahmed in "Amira Men Abdeen".
 She also played the leading female role in the comedy movie Ga'na Al Bayan Al Taly, opposite Mohamed Henedi.
-In 2001 Hanan played a role in the comedy movie Gawaz Be Karar Gomhourey.
+In 2001, Hanan played a role in the comedy movie Gawaz Be Karar Gomhourey.
 Then came her large hits Haramiyya Fi KG2 in 2002 and Haramiyyah fi Tayland in 2003.
-In 2 In 2007, she was nominated for Best Performance by an Actress at the Asia Pacific Screen Awards of Kas w lask film.
+In 2007, she was nominated for Best Performance by an Actress at the Asia Pacific Screen Awards of Kas w lask film.

-In 2005 the film "Dunia" by Lebanese director Jocelyne Saab was released, in which Hanan played the leading role.
+In 2005, the film "Dunia" by Lebanese director Jocelyne Saab was released, in which Hanan played the leading role.
 The movie centers around the title character Dunia, a belly dancer and poet.
-When the film aired at the 2005 Cairo International Film Festival, it left the audience split between those who supported the film’s call for intellectual freedom and its stance against female circumcision, and those who disapproved of the title character’s desire to physically express herself through dance.
-It was also controversial that so many scenes were filmed in Cairo’s slums, which could be seen to tarnish Egypt's international image.
+When the film aired at the 2005 Cairo International Film Festival, it left the audience split between those who supported the film’s call for intellectual freedom and its stance against female circumcision, and those who disapproved of the title character's desire to physically express herself through dance.
+It was also controversial that so many scenes were filmed in Cairo's slums, which could be seen to tarnish Egypt's international image.
 The film was especially controversial in Egypt for taking up the tradition of female circumcision, among other reasons; it received a good deal of attention in Europe.